Redefine your ‘possible’

 · What is your advice on fundraising?

 Critical factors on successful fundraising include, starting early to raise awareness of what you are doing, the impact it will make and the training commitment required, and then follow this up with personal messages to friends, family and your broader network.
-For those new to fundraising while AU$5,000 may sound like a high target, it is very achievable and you will receive personal support and advice from our charity partner bali children foundation.
+For those new to fundraising while US$5,000 may sound like a high target, it is very achievable and you will receive personal support and advice from our charity partner bali children foundation.